TaniaGameiro/CEBD1261-TaniaNora-Project/README.md

 #### Part 2: Deploy the pipeline with the containers
-See command line document in Github.
+See command line information in presentation on Github.

 #### Part 3: Prepare two use cases either analytics or visualisation
 See Python script in Github.